Skip to main contentSkip to navigation

 GC completed; blocks fully erasedCells at 0xFF (erased state)No

 Power off the SSD immediately after accidental deletion.
 Don't run recovery software; it triggers controller activity that can start GC.
 Ship the drive powered off to our Austin, TX lab.
 We'll check the raw NAND state for free.
 If GC has already erased the target blocks, we tell you and return the drive at no cost.
-SATA SSD recovery starts at $200; NVMe starts at $200.
+For the full diagnostic path across queued-TRIM failures, OP-block survival, and firmware-crash scenarios, see our SSD data recovery service.
+SATA recovery starts at $200; NVMe starts at $200.

 When Does Recovery Software Work on an SSD?